v-gilbert/quantumbenchmarkzoo/content/figure-of-merit/application-fom.md

 ## Success probability

-The success probability also called optimal solution probability, is the probability of finding the ground state of an Hamiltonian.
+The \\(x \leq 5\\) success probability also called optimal solution probability, is the probability of finding the ground state of an Hamiltonian.

 $$ s = P(X = E_\mathrm{gs}) $$